+35725368683

 People with multiple nationalities can choose any of them (Article 22(1)).

-The European Certificate of Succession is issued by the authorities of the MS who will do the succession and is recognised across the EU (Cyprus is a member of the EU).
+The European Certificate of Succession is issued by the authorities of the MS that will carry out the succession and is recognised across the EU (Cyprus is a member of the EU).
 It enables the heirs to receive property in another MS without going through the court system again (Articles 65-70).

 How We Can Help?